 Amy Stein, DPT, BCB-PMD Physical Therapist

-Amy Stein is the founder and a practitioner of Beyond Basics Physical Therapy in NYC, specializing in pelvic floor dysfunction, pelvic pain, women's health, and manual therapy for men, women, and children while taking a holistic approach to each patient's entire well-being.
-She is the author of Heal Pelvic Pain, an easy-read, self-help book.
-Amy is also a contributor to the medical textbook, Female Sexual Pain Disorders: Evaluation and Management, and serves on the board of the International Pelvic Pain Society, since 2007.
-She is a well recognized expert in her field, lectures nationwide, and has been interviewed in media outlets ranging from the medical segments of popular TV news shows, like ABC's 20/20 to such newspapers as the New York Daily News to internet sites like www.ourgyn.com.
-She is also an editor of painchannel.com and a member of the NVA, ICA, as well as many other organizations.
-Amy received her Masters in Physical Therapy from Nova Southeastern University in 1999 and her Doctorate in Physical Therapy from Nova Southeastern University in 2013.
+Amy Stein, DPT, is considered a leading expert and at the forefront of treating pelvic floor dysfunction, pelvic pain, women’s health, and manual therapy for men, women, and children.
+She is the founder of, and a premier practitioner at Beyond Basics Physical Therapy in NYC.
+She is the author of Heal Pelvic Pain, an easy-read, self-help book and has recently made a home video called Healing Pelvic and Abdominal Pain: The ultimate home program for patients and a guide for practitioners.
+Amy is one of the founder’s of the Alliance for Pelvic Pain, a patient-oriented educational retreat, which is held 1-2 times each year.
+Amy is also a contributor to the medical textbook, Female Sexual Pain Disorders: Evaluation and Management, and serves on the Executive Board of the International Pelvic Pain Society.
+She is a well recognized expert in her field, lectures nationwide, and has been interviewed in media outlets ranging from the medical segments of popular TV news shows, like ABC’s 20/20 to such newspapers as the New York Daily News and magazines such as Elle and More magazine.
+She is a member of ISSWSH, the NVA, ICA, the APTA Women’s Health section, and many other organizations.
+Amy received her Masters in Physical Therapy from Nova Southeastern University in 1999, and her Doctorate in Physical Therapy in 2013.

 Roseanne Cruz Schoen, PT, DPT, LLCC Senior Physical Therapist / Certified Lymphedema Therapist